 Two slightly absurd but really hilarious incidents round out the day’s festivities.
 The King and Queen lead a cavalcade as they distribute bunches of just picked watercress to the people lining the streets to kick off the day’s festivities.

 A really remarkable sight is offered by the World Watercress Eating Championships – eating 80g of watercress as quickly as possible.
 Glenn Walsh, who has won the championship for the past 14 years, may have been Alresford’s inevitable and apparently invincible champion, but who knows?
 His reign might end in 2023.

 For further insight on the Alresford Watercress Festival, read: Alresford Eating Competition.

-The festival is on 19 May from 10am to 4pm.
+The 2023 festival will be on 15 May from 10am to 4pm.
 It is free to attend the festival and there are packets of watercress to take home with you, but the organisers ask you make a donation to local kids’ cancer charity, Joe Glover Trust.